AntonioFerrandez/MergedTrie/README.md

 Example of the usage of the MergedTrie.
 Please quote it as:
 Ferrandez A, Peral J (2019) MergedTrie: Efficient textual indexing.
 PLoS ONE 14(4): e0215288. https://doi.org/10.1371/journal.pone.0215288

-This is the C++ code to run the term-level index index of string-words (with additional data associated to each word) called MergedTrie.
+This is the C++ code to run the term-level index of string-words (with additional data associated to each word) called MergedTrie.
 It supports keyword insertion, search, modification, deletion, listing and prefix listing.

 Usage: